Universal momentum distributions for the spin-singlet NN channels

 (6)

 This distribution has the same dimension as for the bound-state, however, it is not normalized to unity.
 It would be convenient to define the UMD for the spin-singlet $ NN $ channels based on these distributions for virtual states.
-However, a practical calculation of such momentum distribution could be a complicated task for realistic $ NN $ interactions.
-Thus, further we will show how to reconstruct it in high-momentum region just from the low-energy scattering wave functions for the same interaction.
+However, a practical calculation of such a momentum distribution could be complicated for realistic $ NN $ interactions.
+Thus, we will show how to reconstruct it in the high-momentum region just from the low-energy scattering wave functions for the same interaction.

-Finally, we should introduce here the scattering wave functions as well.
-Below we consider the radial parts of the scattering wave functions $ \psi_p^s $ and $ \psi_{p,l = 0,2}^t $ for two main $ NN $ configurations $ ^1S_0 $ and $ ^3S_1 $-$ ^3D_1 $ both in coordinate and momentum representations.
-In the momentum space these functions are normalized as follows:
+Finally, we introduce the scattering wave functions here.
+Below, we consider the radial parts of the scattering wave functions $ \psi_p^s $ and $ \psi_{p,l = 0,2}^t $ for two main $ NN $ configurations $ ^1S_0 $ and $ ^3S_1 $-$ ^3D_1 $ both in coordinate and momentum representations.
+In the momentum space, these functions are normalized as follows:

 (7)